-If you’re holidaying closer to home this summer and outdoorsy exploring has taken your fancy, you may be browsing for sleeping bags.
-But there’s a lot of terminology to navigate.
-Between GSM, down versus synthetic fillings, and inner linings, it’s tricky to know where to start.
-So we’ve interviewed ten especially outdoorsy people, including a bushcraft survival-skills leader — who tells us that waterproofed down insulation is “hit and miss” — and an extreme-weather-expedition filmmaker, about the best sleeping bags for all scenarios.
+Whether you’re holidaying closer to home this summer via some outdoorsy exploring or updating your festival-season packing list, you may be browsing for sleeping bags.
+But there’s a lot of terminology to navigate among GSM, down versus synthetic fillings, and inner linings.
+So we’ve interviewed ten especially outdoorsy people, including a bushcraft survival-skills leader (who tells us waterproofed down insulation is “hit and miss”) and an extreme-weather-expedition filmmaker, about the best sleeping bags for all scenarios.

 Before we get started, a quick primer on the basics.
 It’s important to remember that you’ll spend just under half your time around and in your sleeping gear when setting up outside, so it needs to be durable.
 Nobody wants to feel like they’re in an oven while trying to rest in heat, or shiver themselves awake when it’s quite cold.